 The facility, power, cooling, communications and data center floor space with is provided by Service provider which may be shared with other customers.

-The customer needs to have its own Server, storage and network devices and needs to manage/maintain on its own.
+The customer needs to have its own server, storage and network devices and needs to manage/maintain on its own.
 The Colocation service provider will also provide physical security of the customer devices installed.

 Cloud Service providers stretch a step beyond just providing space and facilities.
-Not only provides hardware infrastructure (Servers, storage, backup, network and security elements) but also maintains them providing the customers a full package of services.
+Not only provides hardware infrastructure (Servers, storage, backup, network and security elements) but also maintains them providing the customers with a full package of services.

 In some scenarios, Colocation is preferred approach like when security compliance requirements are stringent (PCI- DSS etc.).
-Additionally, colocation allows customer to decide upon the server machines hardware and software to choose from and maybe select best in breed hardware/software from multiple vendors.
+Additionally, colocation allows the customer to decide upon the server machines hardware and software choose from and maybe select best in breed hardware/software from multiple vendors.

-Below tables compares Colocation based setups and Cloud based hosted solutions –
+Below tables compares Colocation based setups and Cloud-based hosted solutions –